ddxfish/picroft-respeaker-4mic-light-ring/readme.md

 * Tested on Raspberry Pi 4 (4GB) running Picroft v20.08
 * Did you enable SPI in raspi-config and reboot?
 * Test your Respeaker mic is working in Mycroft
-* I had to run the Respeaker install.sh twice
+* I had to run the Respeaker install.sh twice as instructed
 * Get a fresh Picroft image, respeaker it, SPI and install this again

+## Known Bugs
+* Pixel ring stops when Mycroft's response ends.
+No response, no ring stop.

 ## Credits
 * apa102 https://github.com/tinue/apa102-pi